ColdBox/coldbox-zero-to-hero/OUTLINE.md

 - [ ] Create the security rules
 - [ ] Add the CBSecurity visualizer
-- [ ] Update our navigation using the logged in helpers
+- [ ] Update our navigation using the logged-in helpers
 - [ ] Add Cross-Site Request Forgery tokens to all our forms
 - [ ] Update all our tests
 - [ ] Confirm security